 A simple, humble, ordinary moment that fell completely under holy obedience – humility building holy – swallow your big, honkin ball of pride holy.

-The Least of These Shall Inherit the Kingdom Holy.
+The Least of These Shall Inherit the Kingdom type of holy.

 Dutifully performing – against every natural desire – what I was called to do.
-Raising my special boy who is still in diapers at thirteen years old, still requiring me for all of his basic needs, still dependent on me for everything – all of it, even the mundane smelliness, part of a grander plan, a holy plan, a plan which requires only an obedience to something higher than myself, a holy call to His eternal will.
+Raising my special boy who is still in diapers, who still requires me for his basic needs, still dependent on me for everything – all of it, even the mundane smelliness, part of a grander plan, a holy plan, a plan which requires only an obedience to something higher than myself, a holy call to His eternal will.

 Just keep livin